zack-schmidt/omnicalc_params/README.md

  - If you visit the URL [http://localhost:3000/forms/payment/new](http://localhost:3000/payment/new), you will see a form to enter three numbers, an **annual interest rate in basis points, or hundredths of a percent**, a number of years, and a principal amount.
    - If you submit that form, you will end up at `/forms/payment/results` (with a query string on the end), and the monthly payment for the values that you entered will be displayed on the page.

+   > ## Square
+   >
+   > The square of 5 is 25.

+   If you visit [http://localhost:3000/flexible/square_root/8](http://localhost:3000/flexible/square_root/8), you should see something like

+   > ## Square Root
+   >
+   > The square root of 8.0 is 2.83.

+   If you visit [http://localhost:3000/flexible/random/50/100](http://localhost:3000/flexible/random/50/100), you should see something like

+   > ## Random Number
+   >
+   > A random number between 50 and 100 is 87.

+   If you visit [http://localhost:3000/flexible/payment/410/30/250000](http://localhost:3000/flexible/payment/34/60/30000), you should see something like

+   > ## Payment
+   >
+   > A 30 year loan of $250000, with an annual interest rate of 4.1%, requires a monthly payment of $1208.00.

+   **All of these should work no matter what I type into the flexible segments of the path (as long as I type integers).**

+   Remember:

+    - Rails places all user input in the `params` hash.
+    - You can use the `params` hash in your actions or your views.
+    - Watch the server log to see what the `params` hash contains for any given request.

 #### Your task: Implement these features.

 ## Extra challenges

+ - Add a link to the random number results page to **instantly** calculate a new random number _from within the same range_, without the user having to re-enter the minimum and maximum into the form again.
  - Add a link to each results page to go back and perform a new calculation.
  - Add global navigation to get from calculator to calculator.
- - Add a link to the random number results page to **instantly** calculate a new random number _from within the same range_, without the user having to re-enter the minimum and maximum into the form again.
  - [Bootstrap it](http://getbootstrap.com/components/#panels) to make it look like [the real Omnicalc](http://omnicalc-target.herokuapp.com/).
 We've already connected `bootstrap.css` and [Font Awesome](http://fontawesome.io/icons/) for you, so you can just start using them.